NCI-CCR-POB/ccrccdi9_hic/docs/post_juicer.md

 If not done already, please re-do these steps to ssh into the cluster
 ```
-# ssh into cluster's head node.
-An interactive session should be started before performing any of the pipeline sub-commands, even if the pipeline is to be executed on the cluster.
+# ssh into cluster's head node
 ssh -Y $USER@biowulf.nih.gov
 ```